-To do this, simply pick the yarn you're about to start working with up from underneath the yarn you've just finished working with.
-This will twist the yarns and join the separate blocks of... knitting together.
+To do this, pick the yarn you're about to start working with up from underneath the yarn you've just finished working with.
+This will twist the yarns and join the separate blocks of knitting together.

-If you didn't do this at all you'd just have three separate pieces of knitting on your needle.
-If you don't do it consistently (on both the knit and purl sides) you'll have holes in your knitting.
+If you didn't do this at all, you'd have three separate pieces of knitting on your needle.
+If you don't do it consistently (on both the knit and purl sides), you'll have holes in your knitting.

 Now that you know how to work intarsia on the knit side and the purl side, keep doing what you're doing, following the chart you're working or whatever design is striking your fancy.